sevanial/Sevanial.net/README.md

 ## Overview

-Sevanial.net is a highly optimized, modern, lightweight JavaScript-powered website designed with minimal dependencies to maximize performance, especially on resource-constrained devices like the Raspberry Pi 5.
+Sevanial.net is a highly optimized, modern, lightweight website designed with minimal dependencies to maximize performance—especially on resource-constrained devices like the Raspberry Pi 5.
 The site features smooth theme toggling, responsive mobile navigation, intelligent header behavior on scroll, back-to-top functionality, smooth anchor scrolling, and interactive server info display with copy-to-clipboard capability.

-This repository contains all frontend source code and scripts required to run the website efficiently, with an emphasis on clean, maintainable, and accessible JavaScript.
+This repository contains all frontend source code and scripts required to run the website efficiently, emphasizing clean, maintainable, and accessible JavaScript.

 ---

 ## Features

 - **Dark/Light Theme Toggle**
-  Persistent user theme preference stored in localStorage with smooth transition animations.
+  Persistent user theme preference stored in `localStorage` with smooth transition animations.

 - **Mobile Navigation Menu**
   Responsive toggleable menu with outside-click and link-click auto-close behavior.